How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 Can I use hydrogen peroxide instead of Mosquito Bits?

-Do I need to treat ALL my plants?
+Do I need to treat all my plants?

 Can fungus gnats survive winter?